-In managing the assets of the Trust, a Trust may incur transaction costs ("Transaction Costs") such as brokerage, settlement costs, clearing costs and applicable stamp duty when assets are bought and sold, the costs of (or transactional and operational costs associated with) certain derivatives (such as derivatives used for hedging).
+In managing its assets, the Trust may incur transaction costs ("Transaction Costs") such as brokerage, settlement costs, clearing costs and applicable stamp duty when assets are bought and sold, the costs of (or transactional and operational costs associated with) certain derivatives (such as derivatives used for hedging).

-Transaction Costs arise through the day-to-day trading of the Trust's assets or may arise when there are applications or withdrawals which cause net cash flows into or out of the Trust.
+Transaction Costs arise through the day-to-day trading of the Trust's assets or when there are applications or withdrawals which cause net cash flows into or out of the Trust.
 These are reflected in the Trust's unit price.

-GMO Australia estimates that the total Transaction Costs for the Trusts during the year ended 30 June 2023 were:
+GMO Australia estimates that the total Transaction Costs for the Trust during the year ended 30 June 2023 (applying the current Buy/Sell Spread) were: